telenornms/skogul/skogul.rst

 =============

-Configuration of skogul is done with a json config file, referenced with the -file option.
+Configuration of skogul is done with a json config file, referenced with the -f option.
 You need to specify at least one receiver, handler and sender to make something sensible.

 The base configuration set is::